Concordium/Concordium-Free-Open-Grants-Program/grants/speculative/ccd-grpc-node-exporter.md

 ### Submission
 Please submit the following (if and when relevant):
 * The CCD Node gRPC Exporter will be running in its own docker container.
-The exporter will scrape a remote or local ccd node every x seconds and will expose the metrics for prometheus so that alerts e.g. for nodes out of sync can be configured.
+The exporter will scrape a remote or local CCD Node in a defined time interval and will expose the metrics for prometheus so that alerts e.g. for nodes out of sync can be configured.
-Deployment with Docker will be as easy as one line of code.
+The deployment and configuration with Docker will be as easy as one line of code.

 ### Benchmark